Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Simultaneous log resolution for simple elliptic singularities

-Here, $\mathscr{C}/W$ is the affine space $H^0(U; T^1_U)^-$ and the fiber of $\widetilde{\mathscr{C}} /W \to \mathscr{C}/W$ over $0$ is $(E\otimes _{\Zee}Q)/W$, which by Looijenga's theorem is the weighted projective space $\Pee(1, g_1, \dots, g_r)$ corresponding to the $\Cee^*$-quotient of $H^0(U; T^1_U)^-$ by the natural $\Cee^*$-action.
-Thus $\widetilde{\mathscr{C}} /W$ can be viewed as the weighted blowup $\widetilde{\Cee}^{r+1}$ of the affine space $\Cee^{r+1}$ at the origin, with exceptional divisor the weighted projective space $\Pee(1, g_1, \dots, g_r)$.
-Note that both $\widetilde{\Cee}^{r+1}$ and $\Pee(1, g_1, \dots, g_r)$ are orbifolds and so are themselves stacks in a natural way, but these stacks are not the same as the stacks $[\widetilde{\mathscr{C}} /W ]$ or $[E\otimes _{\Zee}Q/W]$.
+Here, $\mathscr{C}/W$ is the affine space $H^0(U; T^1_U)^-$ and the fiber of $\widehat{\mathscr{C}} /W \to \mathscr{C}/W$ over $0$ is $(E\otimes _{\Zee}Q)/W$, which by Looijenga's theorem is the weighted projective space $\Pee(1, h_1, \dots, h_r)$ corresponding to the $\Cee^*$-quotient of $H^0(U; T^1_U)^-$ by the natural $\Cee^*$-action.
+Thus $\widehat{\mathscr{C}} /W$ can be viewed as the weighted blowup $\widetilde{\Cee}^{r+1}$ of the affine space $\Cee^{r+1}$ at the origin, with exceptional divisor the weighted projective space $\Pee(1, h_1, \dots, h_r)$.
+Note that both $\widetilde{\Cee}^{r+1}$ and $\Pee(1, h_1, \dots, h_r)$ are orbifolds and so are themselves stacks in a natural way, but these stacks are not the same as the stacks $[\widehat{\mathscr{C}} /W ]$ or $[(E\otimes _{\Zee}Q)/W]$.

-The construction behaves well in families: if $\mathcal{E}\to T$ is a family of elliptic curves, there is a bundle $\mathbf{A}$ of affine spaces of dimension $r+1$ over $T$ together with a zero section and a $\Cee^*$-action which restricts to the vector space $H^0(U; T^1_U)^-$ over every fiber.
+The deformation theory of $U$ behaves well in families: If $\mathcal{E}\to T$ is a family of elliptic curves, there is a bundle $\mathbf{A}$ of affine spaces of dimension $r+1$ over $T$ together with a zero section and a $\Cee^*$-action which restricts to the vector space $H^0(U; T^1_U)^-$ over every fiber.

 \begin{remark} For more discussion on the construction of $\mathbf{A}$ see for example \cite{Wirth} or \cite[Corollary 4.1.7]{FM2001}.
-Note however that the case of $E_8$, i.e.\ the case $d=1$, is somewhat exceptional, in the sense that the bundle of affine spaces over $S$ need not be the total space of a vector bundle (and is therefore not treated in \cite{Wirth}).
-Roughly speaking, the issue is that there are two vector bundles over the open sets corresponding to $g_2\neq 0$ and $g_3\neq 0$, but they are glued together by an isomorphism of affine bundles which is not linear on the fibers.
+Note however that the case of $E_8$, i.e.\ the case $d=1$, is somewhat exceptional, in the sense that the bundle of affine spaces over $T$ need not be the total space of a vector bundle (and is therefore not treated in \cite{Wirth}).
+Roughly speaking, the issue is that there are two vector bundles over the open sets corresponding to $g_2\neq 0$ and $g_3\neq 0$, where $g_2$ and $g_3$ are the coefficients for the Weierstrass equation for $\mathcal{E}$, but they are glued together by an isomorphism of affine bundles which is not linear on the fibers.
 We will return to this point shortly. \end{remark}